Censorship in China: Cultural Revolution

-Under Xi Jinping
+Xi Jinping era

 CCP general secretary Xi Jinping has personally consolidated power and control within the state and party to an extent far greater than his predecessors Hu and Jiang.
 Accordingly, the intensity and range of censorship in China has increased under his rule.
 Xi has overseen the increased coordination and consolidation and of censorship authorities, raising their efficiency, and under his leadership censorship practices have tightened.

 According to James Palmer, writing for Foreign Policy in 2023, "[i]n the 2010s, China placed a lot of data online as it attempted to hold local governments more accountable, but it is now being pulled because the data has turned out to be inadvertently revelatory.
 The use of procurement notices and population data by Western analysts to identify the scale of the atrocities in Xinjiang helped spur the online cleanup."

-Under Xi Jinping's general secretaryship, China started enforcing an Internet real-name system for online platforms, requiring them to collect users' real names, ID numbers, and other information when providing services.
+During Xi Jinping's general secretaryship, China started enforcing an Internet real-name system for online platforms, requiring them to collect users' real names, ID numbers, and other information when providing services.